hmead15/hmead.github.io/_posts/2020-08-27-Death-of-the-Running-Back.md

 Further analysis is limited in part by paywalled-data, but mostly by a lack of expertise in data science techniques.
 That said, future areas of inquiry emerged while conducting my research:

 *  What happened in 2015?
-Every statistic showed a down year for running backs.
+Every statistic indicates a down year for running backs.
 *  What does a successful run-game strategy depend on?
 *  Do dropoffs in running back productivity correlate with rule changes that protect quarterbacks and wide receivers in the passing game?
 *  Will there ever be a reversion to the mean?
     *  Spread and up-tempo offenses may take advantage of smaller, quicker defenses by re-incorporating power/zone run plays
     *  'Dual-Threat' QBs may complement, rather than take away from, running back productivity
 *  Is there a similar productivity drop-off among college and high school running backs?
 *  Is there a position where productivity is on the rise?
 Slot receivers?
 Tight-ends?